WordPress security plays a HUGE role in your website performance.

 One of the weakest spots WordPress has is that it allows entering passwords as many times as the user wants.

-Hackers may use special scripts which automatically enter different combinations until the site is cracked.
+Hackers may use special scripts that automatically enter different combinations until the site is cracked.

 The best solution would be using a special plugin.
 The one that is blocking users with too many failed login attempts (5 or more).